 However, this year was not like the others.
 Member states were unable to reach agreement on this year’s theme of empowerment of rural women.

-When according to UNICEF, women perform 66% of the worlds’ work and produce 50% of food, but only earn 10% of the world’s income and own only 1% of property, it is a great shame that CSW cannot provide leadership to address this injustice.
+When according to UNICEF, women perform 66 percent of the world’s work and produce 50 percent of food, but only earn 10 percent of the world’s income and own only 1 percent of property, it is a great shame that CSW cannot provide leadership to address this injustice.
 Moreover, as explained by the Commission on Legal Empowerment of the Poor, supported by the United Nations Development Programme (UNDP), “Even when women do have legal property rights, their actual control of land may be tenuous, since men often mediate access.”
 Immediate action is needed to rectify this abysmal state of affairs.
-After all, ensuring women's rights to ownership of property and control over productive assets is increasingly recognized as a critical step towards achieving the Millennium Development Goals (MDGs).
+After all, ensuring women’s rights to ownership of property and control over productive assets is increasingly recognized as a critical step towards achieving the Millennium Development Goals (MDGs).
 As UN Women has stated, “Women make up more than half the world’s population, but the majority of them live in poverty.
 For their lives to change, they need access to and control of economic resources and political power.”

 This situation is particularly severe in the context of HIV/AIDS.
 As the Centre on Housing Rights and Evictions (COHRE) has noted, throughout sub-Saharan Africa, “in many cases, subsequent to the HIV/AIDS related deaths of male partners or disclosure of their HIV/AIDS status, women are divested of their marital property, inheritance rights, livelihoods, and at times even their children, by relatives who forcibly evict them from their homes.”
 Women’s inability to own, dispose of, and inherit property creates economic dependence on men.
 They may be trapped in abusive relations where they are less empowered to protect themselves from HIV infection or seek treatment, or they may face increased vulnerability upon a husband’s death and forced to participate in widow inheritance, polygyny, or high-risk work to survive.
 Impoverished women also have reduced capacity to cope with the disease.